Why it’s time you put the “push through” mindset away.

 If this is something that affects you, you’re not alone.
 Studies spanning the last two decades have indicated a steady rise in people, particularly women, having a harder time falling asleep.

-This sentiment is shared by many of the clients that come to my company to help them raise their Leadership Vitality Quotient (LVQ).
+This sentiment is shared by many of the clients that come to my company to help them raise their Stress Vitality Quotient (SVQ).
 Inevitably, the discussion of sleep and the impact it has on their performance, leadership, and life satisfaction always comes up.

-Clients will often say that because of things such as shift work, family commitments, client commitments, or early morning commutes, going to bed earlier or getting up later isn’t an option.
+Clients will often say that because of things such as shift work, family commitments, client emails, or early morning commutes; going to bed earlier or getting up later isn’t an option.
 This makes falling asleep quickly a priority.
 Unfortunately for many of us, this just isn’t happening.

-While numerous things may delay the onset of sleep, one factor that is undeniably having an impact is our tendency to push all day long in this hyper-driven go-mode.
-By aiming to squeeze in as much as possible during the day, many people have inadvertently left little time to transition out of driven go-mode and into slowing sleep-mode.
+While numerous things may delay the onset of sleep, one factor that is undeniably having an impact is our tendency to push all day long in hyper-drive go-mode.
+By aiming to squeeze in as much as possible during the day, many people have inadvertently left little time to transition out of go-mode and into slowing sleep-mode.

 “We get ready for everything.
 We need to shift our mindset around sleep from something we do to something we get ready to do.”

 If you’re thinking, “I’m already too busy, I won’t have time for this,” fear not!
-It’s not about adding to your day; it is about changing the order of your evening.
+This strategy isn’t about adding to your day; it is about changing the order of your evening.

 A simple method that I have been using with clients as well as personally is what I call the 3-2-1 Sleep ‘E’ Routine.
-The goal of the approach is to create congruence between your desire to sleep and your brain and body’s readiness to sleep.
-The shift of your evening activities goes like this:
+The goal of the approach is to create congruence between your desire to sleep and your brain and body’s readiness to sleep – yes, to help make you sleepy.
+The shift in your evening activities goes like this:

-- 3 hours before bed – Limit Eating and Exercise
+3 hours before bed – Limit Eating and intense exercise

-- 2 hours before bed – Limit Emailing
+2 hours before bed – Limit Emailing & work

-- 1 hour before bed – Limit Electronics
+1 hour before bed – Limit Electronics & screens

 What does this look like in real life?
-Let’s say you plan to be in z-land by 10:00 pm, this is how your routine would look.
+Let’s say you plan to be in Zzz-land by 10:00 pm, this would be your approach to winding down.

 3 Hours Before Bed (7:00 pm).
-Wind down exercise and eating.
+Wind down EATING and exercise.

-Next is eating, especially heavy meals.
-Your body requires time to metabolize, and getting the majority of this done before bed not only results in a night of much better sleep but also decreases the chance of heartburn and indigestion.
-Unfortunately after the age of 30, often increases when you lay down following a big meal.
+First step is to address eating, especially heavy meals.
+Your body requires time to metabolize and getting the majority of this done before bed not only results in a night of much better sleep but also decreases the chance of heartburn and indigestion, both of which makes falling asleep much more difficult.
+Unfortunately after the age of 30, this often increases when you lay down following a big meal.

 Besides, I can’t be the only one that has the strangest and most vivid dreams when I go to bed with a full stomach!